 - apply the relevant tax rate(s) to calculate your gross Corporation Tax payable

 - deduct any relevant tax credits and any Income Tax already deducted from interest income your company received (for example the tax deducted by your bank before it paid you interest)

 The above can get quite complex – the good thing is that it’s your accountant’s job to calculate this for you.

-To arrive at the amount of Corporation tax due you apply the corporation tax rate (20% for small companies from 1 April 2011) to the Taxable Profit.
+To arrive at the amount of Corporation tax due you apply the corporation tax rate to the Taxable Profit.

 In theory then – the higher your expense figure, the lower the taxable profit, therefore, the lower your corporation tax.

 The deadline to pay your Corporation Tax is :-

 - 9 months and 1 day after your company’s Year end.

 For example, if your company’s year end runs from 1 April 2017 to 31 March 2018,